Concentration of Lesser Whistling Duck

 Distribution of Lesser whistling Duck

 This is a largely resident species distributed widely across lowland wetlands of the Indian Subcontinent and Southeast Asia.
 The species ranges across India, Nepal, Sri Lanka, Malaysia, Singapore, Indonesia, Myanmar, Thailand and Vietnam.
-They also occur on islands in the region including the Andaman and Nicobar Islands
+They also occur on islands in the region including the Andaman and Nicobar Islands and Maldives.

 Weather Expression of Lesser Whistling Duck